What is Mindfulness-Based Stress Reduction?

 Originally used with patients experiencing chronic pain, MBSR has been of enormous benefit to people in addressing everything from routine daily stress to stress experienced as overwhelming.
 The majority of people who complete the 8-week program have reported a range of positive results from increased coping ability and decreased pain levels to greater energy and more joy.

 There is now a solid body of research on the benefits of mindfulness, based primarily on studies of the evidence-based MBSR curriculum as taught at the University of Massachusetts Medical School’s Center for Mindfulness where I trained and received my qualification to teach the 8-week program.
+(My training has also been recognized at Brown University’s Mindfulness Center.)

 The MBSR program is both experiential and educational and requires practice between classes.
 Participants in the program will have the opportunity to: